 Many investors have a magic number they’re working towards getting from their investments — for return expectations, for what they need as readily available cash, and what they’ll eventually need for retirement.

 We often hear mainstream media quoting historical equity market returns between 8-12% over the last 30 years.
 Typically, this is the “magic number” investors assume to be a reasonable expectation for their investments in the future.
-The reality is that the real return is often substantially less when you take out the inflation, expenses and the tax costs associated with your investments.
+The reality is that the real return is often substantially less when you take out the inflation, expenses, and tax costs associated with your investments.

 On the other hand, we also see investors trying to protect their returns in volatile markets by attempting to time the market and go to cash before a drop.
 We typically try to avoid this for two main reasons: